Seamless Monitoring and Reporting for SQL Server

 Furthermore, trended values can be reviewed centering on storage and log statistics, as can rankings of index fragmentation.

 In a similar fashion, we can navigate up the processor chain and drill into specifics about the server itself.
 At this level, we are able to see a full picture of the physical or virtual machine.
 The number of available statistics is quite impressive and thorough.
-The dashboard delivers a bevy of metrics focused on all components of a server such as:
+The dashboard delivers a bevy of performance monitor metrics to troubleshoot all components of a server such as:

 - Network latency and pack loss